rodrigopr/scared/README.md

 case class Server(id: Long, load: Double, name: String, ip: String, enviroment: String, group: String, roles: List[String])
 ```

-All indexed are automatically updated.
+All indexes are automatically handled at save/update/delete.

 Serialization is done by default using Kryo, but can be changed easily, look at `src/example` folder.